A Semi-Automatic Method for History Matching using Sequential Monte Carlo: Discussion

 In this paper we have developed a novel algorithm based on SMC for history matching that is adaptive and offers a principled method for sampling from the non-implausible space at each wave.
 Our algorithm reveals in greater detail the significant complexity of the probability distribution associated with the non-implausible space that arises from history matching.

-We suggest not to be dismissive of history matching but advise practitioners that more care and computation may be required to help ensure that potentially important pockets of the parameter space are not ignored.
+We advise practitioners that more care and computation may be required to help ensure that potentially important pockets of the parameter space are not ignored.
 Clearly history matching is an important method in the context of expensive simulators. \citet{McKinley2017} demonstrate in a complex stochastic epidemic model that history matching is able to determine parameter regions that lead to close matches with observed outputs whereas a more conventional SMC ABC algorithm that requires significantly more model simulations is not able to in a feasible amount of time.
+More sophisticated emulation approaches than that used in this paper, such as including a mean structure and fitting separate emulators for each disconnected region (see \citet{Vernon2010}), can help to more quickly discard implausible pockets of the parameter space, reducing the multimodality problem.
+However, even with more accurate emulation modelling, it is likely that the non-implausible region remains difficult to sample generally.

 Our method is semi-automatic in that it adaptively chooses the implausibility thresholds and the number of MCMC repeats, but the practitioner is still required to choose a suitable proposal distribution for the MCMC kernel.
 Even in our applications of moderate dimension we found that a simple multivariate normal random walk, which is commonly used in the SMC literature (e.g.\ \citet{Chopin2002} and \citet{DrovandiPettittSCID2011}), is not efficient enough.
 Here we developed a method based on transforming the marginals with kde estimates before applying a multivariate normal random walk.
 Although we found some success with this approach, the MCMC acceptance rates were sometimes small, which significantly increased computational burden.
 An extension of the slice sampling method used in \citet{Andrianakis2017} may prove useful.
 The SMC approach of \citet{Schuster2017}, called kernel SMC, uses estimated derivatives and local covariance estimates to improve sampler efficiency.
 In summary, more research in determining a suitable MCMC kernel that is able to explore irregular, multi-modal distributions without derivative information, which can arise from history matching, is required.